-Call to Worship (Psalm 13:3-6) (unison)
+Call to Worship (Dooling 1) 2.2 4 ~ Call to worship .(Psalm 13 ろころーじ n)

-- One: Consider and answer me, O Lord my God; lighten my eyes, lest I sleep the sleep of death; lest my enemy say "I have prevailed over him"; lest my foes rejoice because I am shaken. - All: We come to you, O Lord, seeking answers to our questions.
-We come to you, O God, because you are the Creator. - One: But I have trusted your steadfast love; my heart shall rejoice in your salvation.
-I will sing to the Lord, because he has dealt bountifully with me. - All: We come looking for a song to sing; we wait for your voice to call us from beyond our fear.
+One: Consider and answer me, O Lord my God; lighten my eyes, lest I sleep the sleep of death; lest my enemy say, "I have prevailed over him"; lest my foes rejoice because I am shaken.

+All: We come to you, O Lord, seeking answers to our questions.
+We come to you, O God, because you are the Creator.

+One: I have trusted your steadfast love; my heart shall rejoice in your salvation.
+I will sing to the Lord, because he has dealt bountifully with me.

+All: We come looking for a song to sing; we wait for your voice to call us from beyond our fear.